braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 The constraints imposed upon the effective influence relation ($\le$) are not arbitrary mathematical conveniences; they are the necessary conditions that enforce the physical separation of ontological layers within the theory.
 We must distinguish between the atomic events that constitute the machinery of the universe and the historical narrative that emerges from their interaction.

 The **Mediation Constraint** ($\ell \ge 2$) enforces a critical scale separation.
 The direct causal link ($\to$) defined by Axiom $1$ represents the irreducible quantum of action; it is the immediate "now" of the rewrite rule and the spark of change itself.
 In contrast, effective influence ($\le$) represents the *history* of those actions as they propagate through the network.
-By rigorously requiring $\ell \ge 2$, the definition ensures that $\le$ exclusively describes emergent and multi-step causal pathways.
+By requiring $\ell \ge 2$, the definition ensures that $\le$ exclusively describes emergent and multi-step causal pathways.
 If we were to conflate these two (treating the atomic rewrite as identical to the historical influence), we would lose the ability to distinguish between the operator and the operand.
 This distinction prevents the conflation of atomic adjacency with historical consequence; preserving the hierarchical structure of the theory.

 The **Sequentiality Constraint** ($t_i < t_{i+1}$) acts as the guardian of the causal order against the collapse of time.
 In a discrete and computational universe, the concept of "simultaneity" implies logical concurrency; events that occur within the same processing cycle.
 If the definition were relaxed to permit non-decreasing timestamps ($t_i \le t_{i+1}$), we would face a catastrophic failure of temporal distinctness.
 A chain of events $A \to B \to C$ occurring within a single logical tick would collapse into a simultaneous cluster; indistinguishable from a single complex interaction.
 By enforcing strictly increasing timestamps, the topological direction of the path is forced to align with the irreversible flow of logical time $t_L$.
 Influence is thereby physically constrained to flow strictly from the past to the future; it creates a universe where history is cumulative and the distinction between "before" and "after" is structurally invariant.